The ugrep file pattern searcher

 hexdump all matches

-hexdump with 8-bit binary patterns instead of Unicode character-based patterns (option -U)
+hexdump 8-bit binary regex pattern matches instead of Unicode character-based patterns (option -U)

 --hexdump=4a